Featured TopicDon't skip your flu shot this yearSeptember 27, 2021

 The COVID-19 pandemic has transitioned many educational programs from classrooms to virtual learning.
 Thanks to this transition, high school students across Minnesota and Wisconsin now can participate in virtual career exploration programs from Mayo Clinic.

 "Previously, these programs were held on-site in Rochester," says Brady Olson, a career awareness specialist at Mayo Clinic.
-"Due to COVID-19, we moved much of our programing to a virtual setting.
+"Due to COVID-19, we moved much of our programming to a virtual setting.
 This change allowed us to offer the opportunity to more students."

 Over 220 students completed the Discover Mayo Clinic virtual career exploration program in fall 2020, including four students from Fairmont High School in Minnesota.
 The program consists of a five-week series of sessions.

 This virtual program for high school sophomores, juniors and seniors who are interested in health-related careers is led by professionals and medical students from Mayo Clinic College of Medicine and Science School of Health Sciences.

 One participant was Sami Lenort, a Fairmont High School junior, who says she has been intrigued by a career in health care for a while.

 "I really like the idea of health care, mainly because you get to help people ― whether that is physically or mentally," says Sami.

 During the program, students learn that a career in health care could include professions beyond being a nurse or a physician.
 Some careers covered during the program include surgical first assistant, sports medicine, pharmacy technician, casting lab, histology and others.
 Sessions were held in the evenings, and students participated virtually from their homes.

 "I really liked the casting lab session.
 The physician assistant showed us how to put a cast on someone's arm," says Sami.
 "And then during the surgical skills session, they taught us how to scrub in and stitch knots.
 It was still interactive, even though I was at home."